Praqma/Praqmatic-Automated-Changelog/docs/BluePrint.md

 We imagine the changelog can be called from command line, and then be used on both Jenkins build steps or by developers.
 Examples could be:

-	./PAC --tag 1.0.0 --tag 1.1.2
+	./PAC from 1.0.0 --to 1.1.2
-	./PAC --date 2013-05-31 --date 2013-06-11
-	./PAC --vcs 27ab8ff --vcs 87e8ef
+	./PAC from 27ab8ff --to 87e8ef

 In all cases two arguments are used for respectively a start- and a end-references.
-We can use tags, dates or VCS revision references like Git SHAs.
+We can use that rev-parse accepts, such as HEAD~3 / Git sha or tag name.
-The end reference can be omitted, for which we assume latest tag, today's date or latest commit.
+The end reference can be omitted, for which we assume latest commit.
 Optionally other arguments like a configuration file is accepted.

 If no arguments are given, the arguments comes from a configuration file at a default location.